 The SCM version of LMDZ is built by extracting an atmospheric column from the GCM, incorporating all subgrid-scale parameterizations, and running it in a large-scale constrained environment.
-This tool is essential for approach has become central in the development and tuning of physical parameterizations in climate modelsparameterizations of convection and associated clouds in several climate modeling groups.
+This approach has become central in the development and tuning of parameterizations of convection and associated clouds in several climate modeling groups.
 Parameterizations are often developed and evaluated within this single-column framework by comparing them with LES of the same atmospheric column.
-The SCM/LES approach was developed within the framework of the promoted in particular by GCSS (GEWEX Cloud Systems Study), a program aimed at improving the parameterization of cloud systems in climate models ((ref))ref.
+The SCM/LES approach was promoted in particular by GCSS (GEWEX Cloud Systems Study), a program aimed at improving the parameterization of cloud systems in climate models ref.
 A major advantage of the SCM is its low computational cost, which allows a large number of simulations, even on a laptop, making it particularly useful in the development phase, where extensive testing is required.